-BASIN, W.Va. — Sharp-eyed motorists traveling the summit of Barkers Ridge in southern West Virginia may have noticed a faded sign that commemorates the burial of what appears to have been three children at some point in the recent past.
+BASIN, W.Va. — Sharp-eyed motorists traveling Barkers Ridge in southern West Virginia may have noticed a faded sign that commemorates the burial of what appears to have been three children.

-But the origins of "The Little Graves," now a local historic landmark, is a mystery yet to be recorded, according to two historians who are searching for answers.
+But the origins of "The Little Graves," now a local historic landmark, is a mystery yet to be recorded, according to two historians searching for answers.

 "Someone may know the full story, but we haven't found anyone yet who knows for sure," says David Sibray, the publisher of West Virginia Explorer Magazine.

-"My fear is that whoever might have known has passed, and so we may never know for sure, though obviously the site—within its fence—is still tended, and that's a blessing."
+"I fear that whoever might have known has passed, and so we may never know for sure, though the site is still tended, and that's a blessing."

-David "Bugs" Stover, a West Virginia Senator and historian of the state's southern mountains, is equally baffled by the riddle of the origin of the graves but is working to determine the truth of the matter.
+David "Bugs" Stover, a West Virginia Senator and historian, is equally baffled by the riddle of the origin of the graves but is working to determine the truth of the matter.

 "I've been up to see the graves before, but I don't know that I ever heard the story, and whoever took me up there couldn't remember it," Stover said.